Bowling Green Kentucky Truck Accident Injury Attorney

 - The company responsible for loading the truck: Some trucking companies outsource loading to other organizations.
 If that company overloaded the truck or packed the load incorrectly, it’s likely to cause shifting, falling debris, and rollovers.

 - State or federal government: An improperly marked road or construction zone and a neglected or poorly maintained road can all lead to accidents and are common reasons the government could be liable when it happens.
 However, bringing a lawsuit against the government requires adherence to very strict guidelines.
 It can also be difficult to prove or win without the help of a competent, experienced Kentucky personal injury attorney.

 Schedule a Free and Confidential Review of Your Case Today

 Lanna Martin Kilgore, Attorney at Law understands that it can feel intimidating to go up against a trucking company or its insurance company to obtain the compensation you need and deserve.
-It makes matters even more complicated when you don’t know who is at fault for your serious injuries.
-In the meantime, you have medical bills to pay, must deal with ongoing pain or disability, and need to miss a lot of time from work to recover.
 Ms. Kilgore offers free consultations for all new clients in the Bowling Green, Kentucky area.
-When the trucking industry isn’t safe, it needs to be held accountable.
-She will work hard to make that happen.
 Please contact our office right away so we can make sure your rights are protected.